OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/index.md

 ## Communication Mode

 Tentacles can be configured to communicate in Listening mode or Polling mode.
 Listening mode is the recommended communication style.
-Learn about the differences between the two modes and when you might choose to use polling instead of listening on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.
+Learn about the differences between the two modes and when you might choose to use Polling mode instead of Listening mode on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.

 ## Download the Tentacle Installer